easylist/easylist.github.io/content/pages/04_policy.rst

 	- Domains specifically serving adverts should be blocked on all third-party websites.
 	- Filters must be as efficient as possible.
 	- Only element rules based on id or class should be applied to all domains, unless there are exceptional circumstances.
-	- Whitelists should be specific enough to avoid protecting unwanted items.
+	- Allowlists should be specific enough to avoid protecting unwanted items.

 ------------------
 EasyPrivacy policy